HephaestusVision/hephaestus/README.md

 ## Project Introduction ##

-> _Create, View, and Share 3D Scenes Using a Depth Camera and a WebGL/iOS/Android application._
+> _Hephaestus project allows users to create 3d scenes with a Kinect or depth camera and then share and view them through an iOS/Android app._

 The Hephaestus team is Frank Ferro, Christopher Leslie, and Hal Canary.